IsaacsLab42/lcr_email/CONTRIBUTING.md

 - Collect information about the bug:
   - Stack trace (Traceback)
   - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
-  - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
+  - Version of the interpreter, OS, or whatever seems relevant.
   - Possibly your input and the output
   - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?
+  - Never share LCR usernames or passwords in issues.

 <!-- omit in toc -->
 #### How Do I Submit a Good Bug Report?